majkinetor/au/README.md

 The email attachment is a `$info` object that keeps all the information about that particular run, such as what happened to each package during update, how long the operation took etc. It can be loaded with `Import-CliXml result_info.xml` and inspected.

-Take a look at [real life example](https://gist.github.com/majkinetor/181b18886fdd363158064baf817fa2ff) of the update_all.ps1 script.
+Take a look at the [real life example](https://gist.github.com/majkinetor/181b18886fdd363158064baf817fa2ff) of the `update_all.ps1` script.

 To make a local scheduled task, use the following code in the directory where your `update_all.ps1` script is found to install it: